Mat 24:34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.

 Untranslated here is a Greek word that indicates something that can happen.

-The word translated as "shall come to pass" means "to become," that is, to enter into a new state.
+The word translated as "shall come to pass" means "to become" and "to happen", that is, to enter into a new state.
 In Greek, especially as used by Christ, it is the opposite of "being," which is existence in the current state.
 It is also not in the future tense, but the form that indicates something that might happen.
-It is also in a form that the subject acts on themselves, so "might bring themselves into being".
+Since it refers to events, the sense is "happen".
+The form is that of things acting on themselves, which is captures by our word "happen", which doesn't suggests and outside force.

 The word "amen" means both "truly" and "to reap".